helcl42/WormHoles/README.md

 ```

 ### Dispatch Options
- - `SYNC` - The event is dispatched directly within the current thread(the default one).
+ - `SYNC` - The event is dispatched right away within the current thread.
  - `ASYNC` - The event is dispatched on another thread from the internal thread pool.
-It might prevent you from long blocking in event handlers, which is currently a suboptimal solution.
-Whenever we want to make sure all messages are delivered we might just call `worm::EventChannel::DispatchAllAsync();`.
+This is useful for offloading work to another thread to avoid blocking the main thread.
+However, it may introduce latency.
+To ensure all `ASYNC` messages are delivered, call `worm::EventChannel::DispatchAllAsync();`.
+The message order is preserved since there is only one thread for async dispatch.
- - `QUEUED` - The event is dispatched when `worm::EventChannel::DispatchAllQueued();` is called.
-It might be somewhere at the beginning of your main loop.
+ - `QUEUED` - The event is dispatched when `worm::EventChannel::DispatchAllQueued();` (or `worm::EventChannel::DispatchAll();`) is called.
+This is useful for batching event processing, such as at the beginning of a main loop.

+ *To make sure that all `QUEUED` and `ASYNC` messages are dispatche you can call `worm::EventChannel::DispatchAll();`*

 ### Build instructions
 ```bash